cavigna/cavigna/README.md

 <h3 align="center">PaltApp</h3>

 It's a simple expenses tracker.
 Coded in java, with MVVM,  Room, and a lot of Kawaii!!.
+This was my first full app in Android, after almost two months of learning App development in java.

 Link to Repo: [PaltApp](https://github.com/cavigna/Android_Development/tree/main/PaltApp)